JHUCCB/PuertoRicanGenome/README.md

 # Puerto Rican Genome Assembly
 This repository contains links to a Puerto Rican individual genome assembly and annotation.
-PR1 is an assembly of an individual from Human Pangenome Project codename HG01243.
+The assembly is called PR1 and corresponds to an individual from Human Pangenome Project codename HG01243.
-This repository has the initial version 1.0 assembly.

 # Version 1.0
 This is an initial version described in:

-Aleksey Zimin, Alaina Shumate, Ida Shinder, Jakob Heinz, Daniela Puiu, Mihaela Pertea, and Steven L. Salzberg `A reference-quality, fully annotated genome from a Puerto Rican individual`
+Aleksey Zimin, Alaina Shumate, Ida Shinder, Jakob Heinz, Daniela Puiu, Mihaela Pertea, and Steven L. Salzberg `A reference-quality, fully annotated genome from a Puerto Rican individual`, unpublished

-The sequence for the version 1.0 is available at these locations:
+The sequence for the version 1.0 is available at:

 * ftp://ftp.ccb.jhu.edu/pub/data/Homo_sapiens/PR1/v1.0/Assembly/PR1v1.0.fa.gz